GlobalDataJustice/globaldatajustice.github.io/_covid19/pandemic-technology-work.md

 In these three examples, reflections on the social consequences of the COVID-19 pandemic in Chile cannot be divorced from deeper and broader considerations of the conflict between capital and labour in contemporary society.
 Moreover, we have to consider the role digital technologies are playing at the heart of this conflict.
 This implies thinking not only of the forms in which these technologies are being used by capital (and bringing with them the effect of precarisation of life), but also of the spaces which could function as a tool for disruption and political contestation.

 _Claudio Celis Bueno is an academic at the Institute of Humanities of the Academia de Humanismo Cristiano University (Chile).
-He is a Doctor in Critical Theory from Cardiff University (UK).
+He is a Doctor of Critical Theory (Cardiff University, UK).
 He has conducted postdoctoral research in Chile and the United Kingdom on the relationship between technology, media and society.
-He is the author of The Attention Economy: Labor, Time and Power in Cognitive Capitalism._
+He is the author of_ The Attention Economy: Labor, Time and Power in Cognitive Capitalism.

+***
+_Suggested citation_: Celis Bueno, C. (2020, December 1).
+Pandemia, tecnología y trabajo.
+Data and Pandemic Politics, 4. https://doi.org/10.26116/datajustice-covid-19.004